-This function must be called successfully, before any of the following functions can be called.
-For co-simulation, this function call has to perform all actions of a slave which are necessary before a simulation run starts (for example loading the model file, compilation...).
+This function must be called successfully before any of the following functions can be called.
+For co-simulation, this function call has to perform all actions of a slave which are necessary before a simulation run starts (for example, loading the model file, compilation...).